 Today having made a decisive mark on London’s creative and commercial scenes as a covetable brand, Quill proudly stocks its own goods as well as those made by designers from all over the world.
 However, stationery collections aside, the shop and studio’s calligraphy workshops are where the buzz lies.
 Having partnered with UK-based calligrapher Imogen Owen to remedy the lack of lettering classes in London, Quill hosts Modern Calligraphy sessions for all levels.

 ‘We teach modern calligraphy to creatives, brides-to-be and anyone interested in learning a new skill.’
 Says founder Lucy.
 ‘We’re often hired by companies to visit and run workshops for teams or their clients.
 We’ve also started hosting guest workshops in collaboration with super talented people, such as Origami Est who runs her origami wall hanging workshop with us, and A Petal Unfolds who teaches the art of stunning paper flower making.’

 Touting foil-stamped notebooks and greetings cards on the floor and designing wedding collections and posting orders behind the scenes, Quill caters for its drop-in shoppers, visitors and larger clients alike.
 Keeping things fresh by changing the shop around on a regular basis and testing luscious inks and nibs, there’s never a dull moment

 Independent bricks and mortar shops are one of the very best things about exploring the streets of London.
-Every one is unique and houses the expertise of the city’s most creative people, Quill is obviously no exception to this time-honoured rule.
-A stone’s throw from Angel station and a slightly more scenic walk from Kings Cross or Farringdon, we highly suggest you drop in for a visit and fill your boots with paper goodness.
+Every one is unique and houses the expertise of the city’s most creative people, Quill is obviously no exception to this rule.
+A stone’s throw from Angel station and a slightly more scenic walk from Kings Cross or Farringdon, I highly suggest you drop in for a visit and fill your boots with paper-based goodness.